varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   purge
     ?

+vcl_hash
+  You may call hash_data() on the data you would like to add to the hash.

+  The vcl_hash subroutine may terminate with calling return() with one of the following keywords:

+  lookup
+    Proceed.

 vcl_pass
   Called upon entering pass mode.
 In this mode, the request is passed on to the backend, and the backend's response is passed on to the